dclambert/pyensemble/README.md

 Hillclimbing can be performed using accuracy, rmse, cross entropy or F1 score.

-If the object is initialized with the _model_ parameter equal to None, the object tries to load a fitted ensemble from the database specified.
+If the object is initialized with the _models_ parameter equal to None, the object tries to load a fitted ensemble from the database specified.

 ####__test_ensemble.py__